ni/nimi-python/docs/niscope/class.rst

         Specifies the higher of two thresholds, in volts, that bound the vertical range to examine for runt pulses.

         The runt threshold that causes the oscilloscope to trigger depends on the runt polarity you select.
-Refer to the :py:data:`niscope.Session.runt_polarity` property for more information.
+Refer to the :py:attr:`niscope.Session.runt_polarity` property for more information.

         The following table lists the characteristics of this property.